DA0-DA0/dao-dao-ui/README.md

 In a new terminal, clone the [cw-dao](https://github.com/DA0-DA0/cw-dao) repo, and folow [the instructions for running the chain in a development environment](https://github.com/DA0-DA0/cw-dao#deploying-in-a-development-environment).

-Assuming you follow those directions to configure it with the default wasm account, you'll also want to import that account's mnemonic into Keplr (Add account -> Import existing account -> copy mnemonic from [default account](https://github.com/DA0-DA0/cw-dao/blob/main/default-account.txt)).
+> Note: Assuming you follow those directions to configure it with the default wasm account, you'll also want to import that account's mnemonic into Keplr (Add account -> Import existing account -> copy mnemonic from [default account](https://github.com/DA0-DA0/cw-dao/blob/main/default-account.txt)).

 ### Setup Frontend